YSbarbary/Mahsool/README.md

 # architecture diagram

-# TH Model and Diagarms
+# The Model and Diagarms